nao1215/sqly/README.md

 ## Benchmark

-A historical measurement from sqly v0.30.0: importing 100,000 rows and querying them took about half a second, which was the same range as the CSV-focused tools.
-It has not been re-measured since and is not a performance guarantee for the current release.
-The numbers, the comparison, and the machine they were measured on are on the [about page](https://nao1215.github.io/sqly/about/#benchmark).
+sqly is measured end to end with [himorime](https://github.com/nao1215/himorime).
+The same query run by sqly, trdsql, csvq and textql, with the machine and the versions it was measured on, is on the [about page](https://nao1215.github.io/sqly/about/#benchmark); what the regression suite measures on every pull request is in [bench/README.md](./bench/README.md).

 ## Contributing